zdf1987/Usefull_Scripts/GetTypeStrainGenomes/Readme.txt

 1. Do not delete the folder 'TEM';

-2. Download a latest list of all the genome records of prokaryotes from NCBI website (https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/prokaryotes.txt), and put it in this folder;
+2. Download a latest list of all the genome records of prokaryotes from NCBI website (https://ftp.ncbi.nlm.nih.gov/genomes/genbank/archaea/assembly_summary.txt
+; https://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/assembly_summary.txt; https://ftp.ncbi.nlm.nih.gov/genomes/refseq/archaea/assembly_summary.txt; OR https://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/assembly_summary.txt), and put it in this folder;

 3. Change the working directory of cmd or terminal into this fold, and run 'python GetTypeStrainNumFromLPSN.py --url https://lpsn.dsmz.de/order/rhodobacterales --output TEM'; the url of the taxon of interest (e.g. https://lpsn.dsmz.de/order/rhodobacterales);